Program AdvisorTaylor Rose Pamperin

 Applications for the M.S.N., D.N.P., Ph.D. and most post-master's certificates must be submitted via Nursing CAS.
 Graduates of the Marquette Direct Entry program continuing into the Post-Master's C.N.P. or a post-master's certificate apply directly to the Marquette Graduate School.

 Our master of science in nursing program offers specialization options that include health systems leadership, advanced practice specialties in nurse midwifery, pediatric primary care, pediatric acute care, adult-older adult primary care, and adult-older adult acute care.
-Post-master's certificate programs are available in these specializations as well as in family nurse practitioner.

 The Direct Entry Master of Science in Nursing program for non-nursing graduates is a full-time, accelerated, 18-month program designed for individuals who hold baccalaureate degrees in fields other than nursing.
 Located near the heart of downtown Milwaukee, the 75-credit program builds upon previous, broad educational preparation and provides an intense, accelerated and specialized nursing curriculum with focused course work, hands-on learning, and clinical practice.
 To help students succeed, our faculty and staff offer their support every step of the way.